Danielsorsetech/flavour-atlas/README.md

 Lists to be accepted into this project will be licensed under Creative Commons Attribution-ShareAlike 4.0.
 The visualization code itself will be under the GNU Affero General Public License 3.

+# Note

+For the technically inclined, be prepared that I will rebase this repository often and hide all the stumbling around I did in my first JavaScript project, and while messing around with layouts of the directories.
+This won't look pretty for a while.
+You have been warned.